Wal8800/wal8800.github.io/docs/_posts/2023-08-25-running-card-game-browser.markdown

 await micropip.install("numpy");
 ```

 Next, how do we import custom python module or scripts to use in the web browser?
-[It’s recommended to package your python code into a wheel and then you can install the package into pyodide.](https://pyodide.org/en/stable/usage/loading-custom-python-code.html)
+[It’s recommended to package your python code into a wheel and install the package into pyodide.](https://pyodide.org/en/stable/usage/loading-custom-python-code.html)

-To keep it simple, I manually packaged the Big Two python module into a zip file and unpack it at the current directory so the browser's python code can import the package and use the Big Two python module.
+To keep it simple, I manually packaged the Big Two python module into a zip file and unpack it at the current directory so the browser's python code can import the package directly
 ```javascript
 const response = await fetch("card-games.zip");
 const buffer = await response.arrayBuffer();